jonnor/agree/README.md

 High-level TODO:

-* Add helpers/API for introspection for testing/documentation
+* Add more helpers for debugging/testing/documentation
 * Add async support; Promises and node.js style callbacks
-* Add support for contract interfaces, allow reusing multiple times
+* Add support for contract interfaces, allow reusing a contract multiple times
+* Add support for more types of invariants, including on properties

 For details see TODO/FIXME/XXX/MAYBE comments in the code.